Uezd: General description

 Originally describing groups of several volosts, they formed around the most important cities.
 Uezds were ruled by the appointees (namestniki) of a knyaz and, starting from the 17th century, by voyevodas.

 In 1708, an administrative reform was carried out by Peter the Great, dividing Russia into governorates.
 The subdivision into uyezds was abolished at that time but was reinstated in 1727, as a result of Catherine I's administrative reform.

-By the Soviet administrative reform of 1923–1929, most of the uezds were transformed into raions (districts).
-In Ukraine, uezds were reformed into forty okruhas which were the primary-level of administrative division from 1925 to 1930.
+By the USSR administrative reform of 1923–1929, most of the uezds were transformed into raions (districts).
+In UkSSR, uezds were reformed into forty okruhas which were the primary-level of administrative division from 1925 to 1930.

 Baltic governorates

-In the Baltic governorates the type of division was known as Kreis.
+In the Baltic governorates the type of division was known as Kreis in German, apriņķis in Latvian and maakond/kreis in Estonian.

+Lithuanian governorates

+In the Lithuania-Vilna Governorate, Kovno Governorate and Lithuania-Grodno Governorate the type of division was known as apskritis in Lithuanian.